Welcome to the Mattress Forum! … and I’m glad you found us.

-There is also more about the general differences between Talalay latex and Dunlop latex in post #7 here.
+There is also more about organic and “safety” certifications in post #2 here and in post #2 here.